JordanTB/Live328/README.md

 ## Our Values

+- Education & awareness are major ways to fight human trafficking
+- Human trafficking can be eradicated
 - Nobody should be held in slavery
-- Education is one key to fighting human trafficking
-- Human trafficking can be eradicated